Michelle Bolsonaro: Jair Bolsonaro presidential campaigns

-2018 presidential campaign

 During most Jair Bolsonaro's electoral campaign, Bolsonaro did not heavily involve herself actively in his campaign rallies, keeping herself discreet and reserved to the media coverage, but following her husband's path in the backstage.

 Bolsonaro's first public appearance in an electoral ad happened on 25 October 2018, three days before the second round of the 2018 Brazilian general election.
 In the ad, she praised her husband as a "wonderful human being" and "playful".
 After Jair Bolsonaro was stabbed on 6 September 2018, Bolsonaro followed her husband during his surgical recovery.

 After the disclosure of the results of the second round of the presidential election, on the night of 28 October 2018, Jair Bolsonaro finished his victory speech by thanking Michelle Bolsonaro for her support.
 That same night, the first interview of Michelle Bolsonaro for RecordTV was broadcast.
 In it, she said that she wanted to "make a difference" in favour of the country and that she "will keep doing her job helping disabled people".
 She also demonstrated her will to "do missions in the Northeast sertão".